The Undergraduate Research Incentive Program (URIP) is an opportunity for undergraduate students to participate in research with a faculty member.

-URIP is open to outstanding, full-time sophomore, junior, and senior College of Engineering students who are available for an average of 10 hours per week.
-Students work on-campus during the academic year under the guidance of a CoE professor on a specific research topic.
+URIP is open to outstanding, full-time College of Engineering students who are available for an average of 10 hours per week.
+Students work on campus under the guidance of a CoE professor on a specific research topic.
 The program is funded on a matching basis by the faculty sponsor and the college.

 Students in this incentive program will:

 - be exposed to research early in their academic careers

 - gain first-hand experience working with research faculty and/or graduate students

 - engage and recruit top undergraduate students to their research program

 Faculty/departments will be responsible for recruiting qualified students for the program and submitting the URIP Application (PDF) with a brief project description.